victorg1991/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/06-creating-ios-screenlets.markdown

 specified in the
 [iOS best practices tutorial](/develop/tutorials/-/knowledge_base/7-0/ios-best-practices).
-Your Screenlet class must also include any `@IBInspectable` properties your Screenlet requires, a reference to your Screenlet's View class, and a `createInteractor*` method for each action your Screenlet performs.
-Each `createInteractor*` method should create an instance of that Interactor and then call the Interactor's `onSuccess` and `onFailure` closures to define what happens when the server call succeeds or fails, respectively.
+Your Screenlet class must also include any `@IBInspectable` properties your Screenlet requires and a reference to your Screenlet's View class.
+To perform your Screenlet's action, your Screenlet class must override `BaseScreenlet`'s `createInteractor` method.
+This method should create an instance of your Interactor and then set the Interactor's `onSuccess` and `onFailure` closures to define what happens when the server call succeeds or fails, respectively.

 For example, the
 [`AddBookmarkScreenlet` class](https://github.com/liferay/liferay-screens/blob/master/ios/Samples/Bookmark/AddBookmarkScreenlet/Basic/AddBookmarkScreenlet.swift)
 is the Screenlet class in Add Bookmark Screenlet.
 This class extends `BaseScreenlet` and contains an `@IBInspectable` varaible for the bookmark folder's ID (`folderId`).
-Since this Screenlet only needs one Interactor for adding a bookmark, the Screenlet class only needs one `createInteractor` method.
-This method first gets a reference to the View class (`AddBookmarkView_default`).
-In then creates an `AddBookmarkInteractor` instance with this Screenlet class (`self`), the `folderId`, the bookmark's title, and the bookmark's URL.
+The `AddBookmarkScreenlet` class's `createInteractor` method first gets a reference to the View class (`AddBookmarkView_default`).
+It then creates an `AddBookmarkInteractor` instance with this Screenlet class (`self`), the `folderId`, the bookmark's title, and the bookmark's URL.
 Note that the View class reference contains the bookmark title and URL that the user entered into the UI.
-The `createInteractor` method then calls the Interactor's `onSuccess` closure to print a success message when the server call succeeds.
-Likewise, the Interactor's `onFailure` closure prints an error message when the server call fails.
-Note that you're not restricted to just printing messages here: you should use these closures to do whatever is best for your Screenlet.
+The `createInteractor` method then sets the Interactor's `onSuccess` closure to print a success message when the server call succeeds.
+Likewise, the Interactor's `onFailure` closure is set to print an error message when the server call fails.
+Note that you're not restricted to just printing messages here: you should set these closures to do whatever is best for your Screenlet.
 The `createInteractor` method finishes by returning the Interactor instance.
 Here's the complete `AddBookmarkScreenlet` class:

     import UIKit
     import LiferayScreens